MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 #### Useful commands using Django with Docker

-To open a terminal session inside the docker container (docker container ls -a to see docker container ids):
+To open a terminal session inside the docker container (`docker container ls` to see active docker container ids):
 `docker exec it {docker-container-id} bash`
 Activate the python environment:
 `source dockerpythonvenv/bin/activate`